 If other utilities join ISO as PTOs, their service areas will either be merged with an existing TAC Area or a new TAC Area can be formed.

-A new PTOs can provide the ISO with a notice of intent to join and execute the Transmission Control Agreement by either January 1 or July 1 of any year.
+A new PTOs can provide the ISO with a notice of intent to join and execute the Transmission Control Agreement (TCA) by either January 1 or July 1 of any year.
 Its service area will be incorporated into an ISO TAC area on those dates.

 High Voltage Access Charge (HVAC)

-ISO will collect HVAC from the UDCs based on the delivery of energy to Loads (including any distribution losses) on their systems.
-For Loads that are not located on the system of an UDC, the HVAC will be collected from the SC representing the Load.
+ISO will collect HVAC and Transition Charge from the UDCs/MSS based on the delivery of energy to Loads (including any distribution losses) on their systems.
+For Loads that are not located on the system of an UDC, the HVAC and Transition Charge will be collected from the SC representing the Load.

 The billing determinant for HVAC is the actual measured load (which includes any distribution losses).
 These load measurements are reported to ISO through its Meter Data System.
-For loads that are partially served by local generation (such as in the cases of certain Qualifying Facilities and Metered Subsystem), only the net load is reported and HVAC will be based on the net amount.
-Loads that are served by Existing Transmission Contracts are exempted from HVAC.
-Loads in a non participating UDC area that are already subject to Wheeling Access Charge do not pay HVAC.
+Loads that are served by Existing Transmission Contracts are exempted from HVAC and Transition Charge.
+Loads in a non participating UDCs area that are already subject to Wheeling Access Charge do not pay HVAC and Transition Charge.

-Each TAC Area has its own HVAC rate which is applied to all the HVAC Loads in the area.
+Each TAC Area has its own HVAC rate which is applied to all the High Voltage Loads in the area.

 Local Access Charge (below 200 kV) remains utility-specific and its collection will be the UDC’s responsibility.

-The High Voltage Access Charge (HVAC) ultimately will be based on one ISO Grid-wide rate.
+HVAC ultimately will be based on one ISO Grid-wide rate.
 Initially, the HVAC will be based on TAC Areas, which will transition 10% per year to the ISO Grid-wide.
 In the first year after the Transition Date, the HVAC will be a blend based on 10% ISO Grid-wide and 90% TAC Area.
 All new capital additions to existing high voltage facilities and new high voltage facilities will be included immediately in the ISO Grid-wide component.

-Based on the March 31, 2000 filing, the High Voltage Access Charge would initially be based on three “TAC Areas”.
-All corresponding to the former WSCC Control Areas of the three original PTOs:

 Collection of HVAC

-HVAC will be levied monthly by the ISO to the UDCs on the amount of energy taken off the ISO Control Grid to serve load within the UDC.
+HVAC and Transition Charge will be levied monthly by the ISO to the UDCs/MSS on the amount of energy taken off the ISO Control Grid to serve its load.
 For loads that are connected directly to the ISO grid, HVAC and Transition Charge will be charged monthly to the SC representing the load.
 There will be an adjustment at the end of the month to reflect the ETC load that should be exempted from TAC charges.

 Disbursement of HVAC Revenues